To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Ability to create rotating ad banners easily with one snippet of code improves site management capability

-- Excellent deep linking tools which allows you to get potential customers directly to a specific product
+- Excellent deep linking tools which allow you to get potential customers directly to a specific product

 - Their sister site Popshops, one of the top data feed programs for publishers, gives you access to thousands of plug-ins to improve your site visitors’ experiences and your productivity